oscarlai1998/tp/docs/team/fupernova.md

 ___
 ### Contributions to team-based tasks

-- edit non-feature specific portions of the UG and DG such as the introduction and the content pages for both
+- Edit non-feature specific portions of the UG and DG such as the introduction and the content pages for both
 - Review my teammates' code, in particular look out for the reasons for failed gradle builds
 - Bug hunting through writing unit tests for `Parser` and `Command`
 - Tag issues found and assign issues to myself and teammates